-Central to organizing with the Industrial Areas Foundation is an ongoing cycle of learning linked to leadership development.
+Central to organizing with the West/Southwest Industrial Areas Foundation is an ongoing cycle of learning linked to leadership development.
 Mentoring of individual leaders, skill building internal to member institutions, and learning opportunities within the local broad based organization (as well as at the regional, statewide and national levels) are all a part of what IAF embodies as a network committed to building a flexible, growing school of public life.

 IAF National Training is generally one week in the summer, sponsored by the National IAF in different parts of the country and our premier training opportunity.
-Regional Leadership Training is generally 5 days, sponsored by the West / Southwest region of the IAF in November (between Election Day and Thanksgiving) and an excellent introduction to national training.
+Regional Leadership Training is generally 5 days, sponsored by the West/Southwest IAF in November (between Election Day and Thanksgiving) and an excellent introduction to national training.
 These trainings assume a special prominence due to their depth, integration of key concepts and focus on habits and practices central to successful organization building at all levels.

 Experienced professional IAF organizers lead the sessions and depending on the make up and preference of the participants, trainings can be and have been held in Spanish and English.